declarejs/declarejs/README.md

 # declarejs
-A class declaration module that offers truely protected members, static variables, singletons, abstraction and more.
+A class declaration module that offers truly protected members.
+Easily create public/protected/static members, abstract classes, singletons and more.
 Please check back later for more documentation.